 - You cannot migrate data to read-only instances.

-- You cannot create or delete databases for read-only instances.
+- You cannot create or delete databases on read-only instances.

-- You cannot create or delete accounts for read-only instances.
+- You cannot create or delete accounts, authorize accounts, or change the passwords of accounts on read-only instances.

-The accounts created in the master instance are automatically synchronized to read-only instances.
-However, you cannot manage the accounts in the read-only instances.
-The accounts only have the read permissions for the read-only instances.
+No, although accounts created on the primary instance are replicated to its read-only instances, you cannot manage the accounts on the read-only instances.
+Read-only instances only allow accounts to read data.